letsencrypt/cp-cps/CP-CPS.md

 When key compromise is demonstrated, ISRG blocks the key from use in future issuance and revokes all unexpired certificates that used that key.

+ISRG does not consider a key compromised unless key compromise is demonstrated, but may revoke a certificate with reason code `keyCompromise`, for other reasons, in accordance with root program requirements.
+In these cases ISRG may not block the key from future use or revoke certificates using that key, even if the stated reason code is `keyCompromise`.

 ### 4.9.13 Circumstances for suspension

 ISRG does not suspend certificates.